 This means you will have to wear a long-sleeved top, full-length bottoms, and a pair of socks.
 You need to be fully clothed to stop your skin from coming into direct contact with the surface of the sauna blanket.

-A great option is to use a sauna blanket insert.
+A great option is to use a Sauna Blanket Insert.
 Inserts are super cozy towel wraps that cover up your body and mean you can ditch the clothes if you want.
 They feel great against your skin and remove the need to fully cloth.
+For more, check out Sauna Blanket Clothes.

 When discussing sauna blanket pros and cons we need to take a look at the ‘packing away’.
 When you finish using a sauna blanket it needs to be rolled up and packed away.